glouppe/info8006-introduction-to-ai/lecture7.md

 \end{aligned}$$
 where $w\_{ji}$, $b\_j$, $v\_{kj}$ and $c\_k$ ($i=0, ..., d\_\text{in}-1$, $j=0, ..., q-1$, $k=0, ..., d\_\text{out}-1$) are the model parameters and $\sigma$ is an activation function.

+???

+Draw the (generic) architecture of a shallow network.

 ---

 class: middle